 In Grosvenor Park there is a plinth and statue to the 2nd Marquess of Westminster.
 Sharing the plinth were once two Russian and two Boer War guns.
-The Russian ordnance had arrived in June 1857 and survived nearly 100 years until melted down for scrap in World War II.
+The Russian ordnance had arrived in June 1857 when bands and bunting celebrated the occasion.
+They survived nearly 100 years until melted down for scrap in World War II.

 We have been unable to further verify the above or secure a verifiable picture unfortunately.
 However the following and the picture right may be a clue to what happened to Chester's cannon:

 The illustration right is of Stanley Palace at 83 Watergate Street, Chester.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.
 Built as a town house for Sir Peter Warburton in 1591, it has since been apartments, a boys' school, and a museum.